 Most of us are familiar with the common, harmless, spiderlike “harvestman,” with its remarkably long, wiggly legs.
 We can easily see differences between harvestmen and spiders.
 The body is a simple oval, and it’s usually hard to tell where the “head” ends and the segmented “abdomen” begins.
-They also lack silk and venom glands.
+They also lack silk and venom glands, and they only have two eyes.
 Lacking silk glands, they never build webs.
 They lack venom, but they emit a weird odor when disturbed.
 Their chelicerae (mouthparts) are too small to bite people.
 Sometimes there are tiny yellow, orange, or red blobs stuck on the body or legs: These are mites parasitizing the harvestman.

 Similar species: Long-legged cellar spiders (in the spider family Pholcidae) are sometimes called “daddy longlegs,” but they are definitely spiders: They weave cluttered, irregular webs in the upper corners of basements, caves, and similar places and clearly have two distinct body regions: an oval abdomen plus a rounded head.
 They are generally much smaller and more delicate, too.

 Body length: to about ½ inch (does not include legs).

 Daddy longlegs can be found as they explore a variety of habitats, often among leaf litter on the forest floor or on the bark of trees.
 They are mostly nocturnal, but many are active in daylight.
 They sometimes gather in large groups, especially when it’s dry, apparently to minimize water loss.
 At least four species of daddy longlegs have been found living in Missouri caves, where they cluster in dark, moist places near the cave entrance.